Stephen Bannon trial set for July as defense promises legal brawl

 Bannon’s defense countered by asking Nichols for a 10-day trial in October — beginning just before next year’s midterm congressional elections.
 They predicted filing a blizzard of pretrial motions in July to dismiss the case and dig out internal communications from the House, White House and Justice Department to expose what they called a political vendetta behind the “unprecedented” decision to criminally charge an adviser to a former president who had invoked executive privilege.

-While reluctant to say he was splitting the difference, Nichols called an October trial “too slow” and an April date unrealistic, noting whether the defense arguments “have merit or not, they still have to be decided.”
+While reluctant to say he was splitting the difference, Nichols called an October trial “too slow” and an April date unrealistic, noting that whether the defense arguments “have merit or not, they still have to be decided.”

 “Seven or eight months is still a long time in the arc of a criminal case,” Nichols said, but appropriate given how many pandemic-backlogged trials and Jan.
 6 Capitol riot defendants are ahead of Bannon on the judge’s calendar.

-The fight over media disclosures is another battle front.
+The fight over media disclosures is another battlefront.
 Bannon has objected to prosecutors’ initial proposal to keep case documents under wraps — including more than 1,000 pages of witness testimony, grand-jury proceedings and other information generated as part of the investigation.

-After attorneys for a coalition of news organizations including The Washington Post opposed such a sweeping secrecy order, the Justice Department changed tack, narrowing the proposal to bar only the public release of witness interview reports and internal House committee communications that are not used in litigation, in keeping with attorneys’ good-faith obligation to present only relevant-material in court.
+After attorneys for a coalition of news organizations, including The Washington Post, opposed such a sweeping secrecy order, the Justice Department changed tack, narrowing the proposal to bar only the public release of witness interview reports and internal House committee communications that are not used in litigation, in keeping with attorneys’ good-faith obligation to present only relevant material in court.

-Revealing such information otherwise would expose witnesses and congressional staff to public attack and could influence witnesses’ trial testimony by letting them know what other planned to say, Vaughn said.
+Revealing such information otherwise would expose witnesses and congressional staff to public attack and could influence witnesses’ trial testimony by letting them know what others planned to say, Vaughn said.

 “This case should be decided in the courtroom through this litigation, not in the media,” Vaughn said.